rat-fede/Graft-mobile-wallet/graft_coin/README.md

-# oxen_coin
+# graft_coin

-This project is part of Oxen Project.
+This project is part of graft Project.

 Copyright (c) 2020 Konstantin Ullrich